CommonAccord/Cmacc-Org/Doc/Wx/eu/europa/eur-lex/OJ-L-2010-039-0005-0018-EN/Form/Clauses_v0.md

 9.Ti=Governing law

-9.sec=The Clauses shall be governed by the law of the Member State in which the data exporter is established, namely {DEO.Addr.Nation}
+9.sec=The Clauses shall be governed by the law of the Member State in which the data exporter is established, namely {DEO.Addr.Nation}.

 =Clause 10